Amu Darya sturgeon: Conservation status

-The Amu Darya sturgeon once occurred throughout the Amu Darya river basin, including its delta in the Aral Sea, today it is found in the middle Amu Darya River (between Kerki and Chardzhou (modern name is Turkmenabad) in Turkmenistan and also lower in Kyzylrabat area (Uzbekistan), also in more lower Amu Darya River (between Pitnak and Urganch in Khorezm province, Uzbekistan) and in the lower Vakhsh River (an Amu Darya tributary) in Tadjikistan.
+The Amu Darya sturgeon once occurred throughout the Amu Darya river basin, including its delta in the Aral Sea, today it is found in the middle Amu Darya River (between Kerki and Chardzhou (modern name is Turkmenabad) in Turkmenistan and also lower in Kyzylrabat area (Uzbekistan), also in more lower Amu Darya River (between Pitnak and Urganch in Khorezm province, Uzbekistan) and in the lower Vakhsh River (an Amu Darya tributary) in Tajikistan.
 It has declined because of habitat loss, pollution and poaching, and is rated as critically endangered by the IUCN.
 Despite its threatened status, strong decline and range contraction, it can be locally fairly common and overall it is the least rare species of Pseudoscaphirhynchus (P. fedtschenkoi is possibly extinct and P. hermanni only survives in very small numbers).

 In general the status of the Amu Darya sturgeon is poorly known and further surveys are necessary.
 A part of its range is in the Amudarya State Nature Reserve.
 Although the Amu Darya sturgeon is a fully protected species throughout its range, illegal fishing is widespread and fisheries management in the region is very poor.
 The species has been listed on CITES Appendix II since 1998.
 This restricts international trade in the species, but two were legally exported from Uzbekistan to Russia for zoological purposes in 2002–2012, and in 2013 Uzbekistan set the export quota to twenty individuals.